Doka LCA - Environmental Humour

 • "We simply must do everything we can in our power to slow down global warming before it is too late...
 The science is clear.
 The global warming debate is over."

-Arnold Schwarzenegger, Hollywood actor (1970 - present) and Governor of California (2003 - present)
+Arnold Schwarzenegger, Hollywood actor (1970 - present) and Governor of California (2003 - 2011)

 • "It seems to me that we all look at Nature too much, and live with her too little."